 One day, when he was attracted by sight of a river coming down from mountains on the far left side of the arena.
 He turned his steps towards it as even from far he could enjoy the tranquility of watching the play of colors on waters but he wanted to look at it from close and as he moved closer, he discovered that a girl was already there washing her hair in it – the curve her body formed as she sat there was in itself a pleasure but it was what she was doing which attracted his attention.
 Can we do that?
 How come it had never occurred to him to touch the water and feel it on his skin.
 Instinctively, he walked forward and put his hands in it.
 And discovered a new sense of joy – what new pleasures Arena had to offer, which he hadn’t yet discovered for himself yet!

-For a second he had almost forgotten the girl but then he suddenly felt drops of water sprinkled on his back.
+For a few moments, he had almost forgotten the girl but then he suddenly felt drops of water sprinkled on his back.
 He turned around annoyed somewhat to find her laughing, putting her hand to her mouth, her stray hair kissing her cheek as she did so.
 And his annoyance was gone in a moment and replaced by a strong desire to be that stray hair.
 Wasn’t she too like a river just coming out of the mountain of her innocence?
 He felt a strong desire to feel her touch too on his skin.
 But he was too scared to do anything.

 The girl was surprised – for anyone else would have responded by throwing water back on her.
 He, he just stood there smiling at her like a fool.